zlinaf/PowerGear/README.md

 ## How to Construct Graphs from HLS

-Please look the details in `Readme.md` of each task inside `graph_construction` folder.
+Please look at the details in `Readme.md` of each subfolder inside the `graph_construction` folder.
-All the information of code can be found in this folder.
+All the program details can be found.

 ## How to Train, Test and Evaluate Our Models
 Please look the details in `Readme.md` of each task inside `HEC_GNN` folder.